Flag of India

 Judicial Tenure

 Justices of the Supreme Court and High Courts have life tenure and cannot be removed from office except for misconduct or incapacity.
-However, there is a mandatory retirement age: 65 years of age for supreme court justices and 62 years of age for high court justices.
+However, there is a mandatory retirement age: 65 years of age for supreme court justices, 62 years of age for high court justices, and 60 for district and sessions judges.
 Over the years, there have been calls to increase the retirement age.

 The Supreme Court of India